 Already designated as a Life Sciences Opportunity Zone by the Department for Business, Energy and Industrial Strategy (BEIS) and a High Potential Opportunity for Data Driven Healthcare by the Department for International Trade (DIT), BHIC will strengthen the West Midlands’ position to capitalise on the UK’s emerging healthtech sector, which attracted £1.12bn in investment in 2020.

-The first phase - No1 BHIC will provide over 130,000 sq ft of new, high quality office and lab space for companies working in Medtech, Biopharma, Precision Medicine, Healthcare AI, Cancer and Genomics.
+The first phase - No1 BHIC will provide over 130,000 sq ft of new, high quality office space and lab space for companies working in Medtech, Biopharma, Precision Medicine, Healthcare AI, Cancer and Genomics.

 It will also be home to the University of Birmingham’s Precision Health Technologies Accelerator (PHTA) which provides direct access to the University's fully connected clinical trials ecosystem and research capabilities, and offers the perfect environment to scale innovations for rapid adoption into the healthcare system.
 PHTA will also house the Birmingham Precision Medicine Centre (BPMC), which will offer a commercially focused, innovative end-to-end clinical and academic partnership for the delivery of precision medicine – underpinned by clinical expertise, academic research excellence and access to a large, diverse and stable patient population of over 5.7 million people.

 BHIC presents a special opportunity for Birmingham and the West Midlands.
 It will create thousands of jobs and opportunities for new and existing businesses to thrive.
 It will provide cutting-edge innovation facilities, building on the area’s nationally recognised strengths in healthcare data, genomics medicine and diagnostics, medical technologies and clinical trials.